 - Fully developed breasts and are not planning to become pregnant or breastfeed in the near future.

 - A good understanding of the risks and complications of the procedure.

 Breast Lift with Implants (Augmentation Mastopexy) Can Address Ptotic Breasts

-Breast Ptosis or Ptotic Breasts is the natural consequence of ageing where the breasts and/or nipples gradually droop and sag.
+Breast ptosis or ptotic breasts is the natural consequence of ageing where the breasts and/or nipples gradually descend.

-The rate at which a woman’s breasts droop and the degree of ptosis depends on a number of factors.
+The rate at which a woman’s breasts drop and the degree of ptosis depends on a number of factors.
 These include:

 - Skin heredity and genetics.